ahmadalwy3/ahmadalwy3/Quick-guide:-popup-user-interface.md

 Unless you are in "advanced user" mode, this panel is read-only and available only for informational purpose.

 In ["advanced user"](./Advanced-user-features) mode, the panel is fully interactive and can be used for advanced filtering control.

-<sub>__*__ The panel will also be expanded when you enable "advanced user" mode -- this is only for convenience -- it will not close automatically when "advanced user" will be disabled.</sub>

 ***